avelurin/phhackathon_almaty/README.md

 ```
 ## Pipeline at a Glance

+**Fail-fast gates.** The pipeline stops on unknown coordinate units, missing/ambiguous assembly when gene annotation is enabled, and uncertain population orientation for directional metrics (e.g., XP-EHH).
+These are treated as blocking errors, not warnings.

 1) **Profile (context).** The article is analyzed once to capture the dataset contract: species and genome assembly, selection metrics and thresholds, comparison populations, and citation metadata.
 The result is saved as paper_profile.json and used to guide all subsequent steps.